Nekmo/telegram-upload/docs/troubleshooting.rst

 ``TELEGRAM_UPLOAD_RECONNECT_TIMEOUT`` seconds before failing.
 All of these variables can be defined using environment variables.

+Read more about the parallel chunks in the :ref:`upload_benchmark` section.

 Telegram-upload does not work!
 An error occurs when executing it
 -----------------------------------------------------------------
 Telegram-upload is not tested with all versions of all dependencies it uses.
 If you have installed Telegram-upload